genekellyjr/LOTR-Subs/README.md

 *Made whilst wasting on Arwen's wasting pillow*

 ## TTT Extended
-For: Combined TTT Extended Edition ripped from blu-ray discs, 3:55:24 runtime Note that for 4K blu-rays you'd have to remake the subs from the SRT file with `Video res` in Subtitle Edit set to UHD.
+**For: Combined TTT Extended Edition ripped from USA blu-ray discs (set w/ embedded Sindarin text occasionally), 3:55:24 runtime combined**
+Note that for 4K blu-rays you'd have to remake the subs from the SRT file with `Video res` in Subtitle Edit set to UHD.

 ### Process: